palm86/hex_flora/priv/specimens/protea_laurifolia.md

 ### Distribution in the Hex

-Lower sandy slopes of the South Hex Sandstone Fynbos and Renosterveld vegetation types.
+Sandy slopes and flats of the De Doorns Sandstone Fynbos, Hex River Arid Alluvium Fynbos and less commonly in Renosterveld vegetation types.

 ### References